Ashish-x3/OpenCV-using-python/README.md

 # OpenCV-using-python
-#on vscode click Run and click Run without debugging
+#on vscode click Run and then click Run without debugging